cakephp/docs/en/controllers/components/check-http-cache.rst

 The HTTP cache validation model is one of the processes used for cache gateways, also known as reverse proxies, to determine if they can serve a stored copy of a response to the client.
-Under this model, you mostly save bandwidth, but when used correctly you can also save some CPU processing, reducing this way response times::
+Under this model, you mostly save bandwidth, but when used correctly you can also save some CPU processing, reducing response times::

     // in a Controller